Who is Mathew Bowyer, an Orange County bookie linked to Ohtani’s interpreter

-While baseball fans across the country were wondering where then-Los Angeles Angel Shohei Ohtani would sign for the 2024-2025 season in October 2023, federal investigators were looking into another person in Orange County.
+While baseball fans across the country were wondering whether then-Los Angeles Angel Shohei Ohtani would sign with a different team in October 2023, federal investigators were looking into another person in Orange County.

 The home of 48-year-old Mathew Bowyer in San Juan Capistrano was raided by authorities with a search warrant on their hands, taking his computers, phones and other electronic devices.
 That was because Bowyer was a target of a federal investigation for allegedly running a bookmaking operation out of Southern California.